luiscoco/GithubActions_dotNET8WebAPI_Create_DockerImage_Upload_to_GoogleCloud_Artifacts_Registry/README.md

 Now, your GitHub Actions workflow can use this **secret** to authenticate with Google Cloud services.
 In your workflow file, you can reference this secret as ${{ secrets.GOOGLE_CLOUD_CREDENTIALS }}.

-Creating a **main.yml** file for a GitHub Actions workflow to build a .NET 8 WebAPI Docker image and push it to Google Cloud Artifact Registry involves several steps.
+## 3. Create the main.yml file for Github actions workflow

-Below is a sample main.yml file tailored for your requirements.
+Below is the **main.yml** file tailored for your requirements.

 This workflow assumes you have already set up Google Cloud credentials as secrets in your GitHub repository

 ```yaml
 name: Build and Push Docker Image